 - Simplify reverse logistics like processing returns, reloading rejected items, reselling restocked products and managing recycling or reclaiming raw materials

-Inbound logistics is the process of transporting raw materials, supplies and finished goods from a manufacturer to a warehouse, fulfillment center or retail store.
+Inbound logistics refers to the process of transporting raw materials, supplies, and finished goods from a manufacturer to a warehouse, fulfillment centers, or retail stores.
+Inbound logistics directly affect outbound logistics processes by making sure that raw materials and goods are always available when necessary.

-Outbound logistics refers to outgoing end products that leave a warehouse, distribution center or store to the next location in the supply chain.
-Efficient outbound logistics is critical for ensuring that products make it to the final destination as planned, with satisfied customers.
+Outbound logistics refers to outgoing end products that leave a warehouse, distribution center, or store to the next location in the supply chain.
+Efficient outbound logistics is critical for ensuring that products make it to the final destination as planned together with satisfied customers.